EricLi3/EricLi3/README.md

 # Hi, I'm Eric!

 I'm a Junior at Worcester Polytechnic Institute majoring in Computer Science with a minor in Data Science.
 I am passionate about exploring the intersections of technology and data, and I'm always eager to learn and tackle new challenges.
+I have experience in Algorithms, OOP, and Systems programming.

 ## Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/eric-li-2376a3219/)